-David Anthony represents banks, businesses, and individuals in the areas of commercial litigation, creditors’ rights, bankruptcy and lien litigation.
-Mr. Anthony routinely appears in state, federal and bankruptcy courts throughout Tennessee.
+David Anthony represents banks, businesses, and individuals in the areas of commercial litigation, creditors’ rights, bankruptcy, and lien litigation.
+Mr. Anthony routinely appears in state, federal, and bankruptcy courts throughout Tennessee.
 In addition to his litigation practice, he has significant experience in the review, analysis, and preparation of commercial contracts, including leases, loan documents, and other commercial contracts.

-Representative matters that David has handled include:
+Representative matters David has handled include:

 Representation of national and regional banks and creditors in commercial litigation, collections and other related litigation.

 Appellate briefs and argument related to novel issues of state and federal law, including representation before the United States Supreme Court.